1. Checkmk in a Docker container

 3. Updating a Checkmk container

-Updating a Checkmk instance is not trivial if it is running in a container.
-This is mainly due to the architecture of Checkmk, since the configuration of an instance and other data also need to be updated in the course of a version change.
-An update is therefore carried out – unlike normally – with the following steps:
+Updating a Checkmk instance older than 1.5.0p13 is more complex.
+The reason is mainly due to the architecture of Checkmk, since in the course of a version change the configuration of an instance and other data need to be updated as well.
+An update is therefore performed – differently to as described above or directly on a server – in the following steps:

 root@linux# docker stop monitoring monitoring root@linux# docker cp monitoring:/omd/sites - > /my/path/to/backup.tar